yegor256/0pdd/README.md

 to all new issues we create.
 If you don't have that labels in your GitHub repository, they will automatically be created.

+## What do expect?

+Pay attention to the comments @0pdd posts to your commits.
+They will contain valuable information about its recent actions.
+If something goes wrong, you will receive exception messages there.
+Please, post them here as new issues.

+Remember that GitHub triggers us only when you do `git push`.
+This means that if you make a number of commits, we will process them all together.
+Only the latest one will be commented.
+It may not be the one with new puzzles though.

 ## How to contribute?

 Just submit a pull request.
 Make sure `rake` passes.